 - Pros: Protect against whole primary datacenter failure.

-- Cons: Heavy dependency from network between sites (need even multiple paths), can suffer “false positives” switches since standby site decides even if primary is running correctly (similar than related here) or maybe disable auto resinstate of primary at broker.
-When database is more important than transactions, maybe Maximum Availability is not suitable (explain later).
+- Cons: Heavy dependency from the network between sites (need even multiple paths), can suffer “false positives” switches since standby site decides even if primary is running correctly (similar than related here) or maybe disable auto reinstate of primary at the broker.
+When the database is more important than transactions, maybe Maximum Availability is not suitable (explain later).